-Poison Centre Notifications (PCNs) are a key requirement for companies placing chemical mixtures on the EU market.
-Required under Annex VIII of the CLP Regulation, PCNs ensure that emergency health services have the information needed to respond effectively in case of exposure to hazardous mixtures.
+Poison Centre Notifications (PCNs) are a key requirement for companies placing hazardous chemical mixtures on the EU market.
+The obligation applies to mixtures classified as hazardous to human health or due to physico-chemical properties.
+Required under Article 45 of the CLP Regulation, PCNs ensure that emergency health services have the information needed to respond effectively in case of exposure to hazardous mixtures.

 While the obligations are clear, many companies struggle with timely and accurate submission, leading to delays or rejections by national poison centres.
 Understanding common pitfalls can help organisations streamline compliance and avoid regulatory headaches.